 But in our Indian classical Dance or so to say in other Indian dances there are various pose, Mudras those may seem impossible for west minds?
 But In many pose/Mudras certain amount of training goes into, before perfecting it.
 Specially in BharatNatyam, Oddissi dances?

 Such are few common pose in or dance and Indian milieu? putting the red crimson red called Sindoor on forehead, that is symbol of Married women?
 But the way it is executed in dancing movement is something is captured the imagination of many artists.
 Even dancers also execute this movement with grace.
 Thus sculptors also put their expertise.
 Somtimes it is putting eye liner, or putting flower in hair plaits? or decorating head forehead etc. all such movements take shapes in various forms of arts.

-Museums have now become multi utility spaces?
-Museum now hold Talks, Debates, Movies, Documentary screening, Study tours, Walk through History, Researches, Cataloging, Publications, Archaeological important material, Anthropological research, Exhibitions, much more.
+Museums have now become multi-utility spaces?
+Museums now hold Talks-Debates, Movies, Documentary screening, Study tours, Walk through History, Research, Cataloging, Publications, Archaeological important material, Anthropological research, Exhibitions, much more.
 I think list is still not complete?
 So vast is the scope of museums now a days in world?
 As National Museum started a course for students, i am sure other museums must be doing same.